ABM4ALL/Melodie/paper/paper.md

 # Statement of need

-In the Python community, [`Mesa`](https://github.com/projectmesa/mesa) [@Mesa][^4] and [`AgentPy`](https://github.com/JoelForamitti/agentpy) [@AgentPy][^5]
-are the two open-source frameworks for agent-based modeling.
+Among numerous frameworks for agent-based modeling in different programming languages, [`Mesa`](https://github.com/projectmesa/mesa) [@Mesa][^4] and [`AgentPy`](https://github.com/JoelForamitti/agentpy) [@AgentPy][^5] are the two open-source frameworks in Python.
+The object-oriented paradigm of Python fits the "agent perspective" of ABM seamlessly, and the modelers can also benefit from the fruitful packages on statistical analysis, data visualization, etc.
 Following the tradition of [`NetLogo`](https://ccl.northwestern.edu/netlogo/) [@Netlogo][^6],
-they both support interactive simulation but with different focus and style.
+`Mesa` and `AgentPy` both support interactive simulation but with different focus and style.

 In summary, `Melodie` distinguishes from them in the four following aspects.

-* First, `Melodie` separates an `environment` component from the `model` in `Mesa` and `AgentPy` for two dedicated tasks: (1) storing the macro-level variables; (2) coordinating the agents' decision-making and interaction processes.
+First, `Melodie` separates an `environment` component from the `model` in `Mesa` and `AgentPy` for two dedicated tasks:
+(1) storing the macro-level variables; and (2) coordinating the agents' decision-making and interaction processes.
+With a separated `environment` component, the "storyline" of the model can be summarized under the `run` function of the `model` clearly.
+Compared to the use of `scheduler` and `step` functions in different layers in `Mesa` and bundling the behavior functions of agents to the `AgentList` in `AgentPy`, we think this is easier for the users to understand the logic.

-* Second, `Melodie` enhances the `data_collector` component with higher configurability.
+Second, `Melodie` enhances the `data_collector` component with higher configurability.
+The users can define functions for parsing specific data structure from the `agents` and the `environment`.
+For example, in a financial ABM, the transactions could be saved in the `environment` as `List[Transaction]`.
+The users can define a function `collect_transaction_data()` in the `data_collector` to first parse the list and then save the results.

-* Third, `Melodie` has a wider infrastructure coverage and provides two dedicated modules for scenario management, i.e., importing input data and deliver them to the `model` and its components.
+Third, `Melodie` has a wider infrastructure coverage and provides dedicated modules for scenario management.

+* (1) All the input data are first registered and then loaded by a `data_loader` object into a `scenario` object.
+Then, as the input data container, `scenario` can be accessed by the `model` and its components, including `environment`, `data_collector`, and each `agent`.
+* (2) Melodie provides two standard classes - `DataFrameInfo` and `MatrixInfo` - with which the users can register the input dataframes and matrices, so they can be easily processed by the `data_loader` and the `scenario` objects.

+In such a data flow, `Melodie` also checks if the registries are consistent with the Excel files automatically.
+We think such design is helpful especially when the scenario includes large and complicated input datasets.
+Having the concept of "Scenario" as the channel to access input data at different parts of the model also makes it straightforward for the users.
+Finally, `Melodie` uses `.sqlite` database to save the input and output data.
+This is facilitated with the `DB` module in `Melodie`.
+The users can easily save all the input tables and multiple long output tables for post-processing or sending the single `.sqlite` file to others.

-* Fourth, `Melodie` includes two modules that are not provided in `Mesa` and `AgentPy`: `Calibrator`, and `Trainer`.
-With these two modules, `Melodie` supports (1) automatic calibration of scenario parameters, and (2) evolutionary training of agents.
+Fourth, `Melodie` includes two modules that are not provided in `Mesa` and `AgentPy`: `Calibrator`, and `Trainer`.
+With these two modules, `Melodie` supports
+(1) automatic calibration of scenario parameters, and (2) evolutionary training of agents.

+In the documentation, we also provide a detailed [comparison](https://abm4all.github.io/Melodie/html/framework_comparison.html#model-components) between the three packages - Mesa, AgentPy, and Melodie - based on one same ABM developed with the three packages which you can find in this [repository](https://github.com/ABM4ALL/ABMFrameworkComparison).

 # Overview